The decision to remove the concept of stacks and therefore package

 The type should be one of the following identifiers: website

-(default), bugtracker and repository.
+(default), bugtracker or repository.

 The name of a person who is an author of the package, as